hiiii5/MyEngine/README.md

 The build script is used to build the engine and testing sandbox.

-When inside the MyEngine directory call:
+When inside the top level directory call:
 ```bash
 ./scripts/build.sh -c Debug
 ```